-An agency is a relationship created when one person or entity, the customer, delegates to another, the agent, the right to act on the customer’s behalf.
+Agency relationship is that relationship created when one person or entity, the customer, delegates to another, the agent, the right (and privilege) to act on the customer’s behalf.

 - Exercise transparency and err on side of over-disclosure i.e. eliminate grey around fees

 - Avoid or communicate conflicts of interest – rule of thumb: serve the person or entity who is paying your fee